emmz3230/acvm-docs/docs/brillig/00_intro.md

 Fetching information from somewhere external to a circuit can also be used to enable developers to improve circuit efficiency.

 For example, we may have a finite field which we want to transform to a byte array for use somewhere else in our circuit.
 To convert the field to a byte array in our circuit would require looping over the field's size in bytes and performing multiple bit operations.
-Such as in the pseudocode below where `x` is a finite field:
+Such as in the pseudocode below, where `x` is a finite field:

 ```
 for i in 0..FIELD_SIZE_IN_BYTES {